diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 ```

 Instead of using `map` and `scan`, the IR has dedicated constructs such as
-`segscan` and `segmap`, that can represent multidimensional *regular* segmented
+`segscan` and `segmap`, that can represent multidimensional *uniform* segmented
 operations.
-Since this program is irregular, all of these are one-dimensional
+Since this program is nonuniform, all of these are one-dimensional
 (`(gtid_7809 < m_7572)`), and encode the structure using flag arrays.
 The
 program first does a segmented iota through a call to a builtin function
 `builtin/segiota`, then performs a segmented scan, and finally extracts the last
 element of each segment.
 Note that `builtin/segiota` returns not just the data
 and flag vectors of the segmented representation, but also an offset vector that
 denotes the start offset of each segment.
 This is used in the final `segmap`.
-Generally the builtin irregular segmented operations return more than the
+Generally the builtin nonuniform segmented operations return more than the
 minimum auxiliary information, because the additional arrays often turn out to
 be necessary, and usually have to be computed internally anyway.